probabl-ai/skore/sphinx/reference/project.rst

-When calling :meth:`Project.summarize`, returns a summary table as a :class:`pandas.DataFrame` with a specific HTML representation to allow you filter and retrieve the reports.
+When calling :meth:`Project.summarize`, returns a summary table as a :class:`pandas.DataFrame` with a specific HTML representation to allow you to filter and retrieve the reports.

 The returned object is not intended to be instantiated or imported directly.
 Always use :meth:`Project.summarize`.